AdobeDocs/experience-platform.en/help/query-service/best-practices/derived-attributes.md

 >
 >An identity namespace must be created before the schema can be created.
 See the [identity namespace](#identity-namespace) section for more details.

-See the guides on how to [create and edit schemas in the UI](../../xdm/ui/resources/schemas.md#create) or using the [schemas endpoint in the Schema Registry API](../../xdm/api/schemas.md#create).
 Adobe provides several standard (“core”) XDM classes, including XDM Individual Profile and XDM ExperienceEvent.
 In addition to these core classes, you can also create your own custom classes to describe more specific use cases for your organization.
+See the guides on how to [create and edit schemas in the UI](../../xdm/ui/resources/schemas.md#create) or using the [schemas endpoint in the Schema Registry API](../../xdm/api/schemas.md#create) for more details.

 Data being ingested into Experience Platform for use by Real-time Customer Profile must conform to an Experience Data Model (XDM) schema that is enabled for Profile.
 In order for a schema to be enabled for Profile, it must implement either the XDM Individual Profile or XDM ExperienceEvent class.